mendixlabs/TagSelector/README.md

 2. Before placing the widget on a page you should add a dataview containing this helper object for the widget.
 3. Place the widget inside this dataview.
 4. Specifiy the string attribute of the helper object in the TagNPE Label field.
-5. Specify microflows that handle the selection, creation and removal of tags.
-6. Specify the datasources for the retrieval of the current and optional tags.
+6. Specify **microflows** as datasources for the retrieval of the current and optional tags.
 Also specify their label attributes.
+7. **Make sure to add the entity to which the tags are associated as a parameter to the datasource microflow (even if it is not being used in the microflow).
+Else the flow won't be retriggered when something changes to the entity and the widget won't update.**
+8. Specify microflows that handle the selection, creation and removal of tags. **Make sure to refresh the entity in client to which the tags are associated, else the widget won't update.**
-7. Specify if you want to allow for the creation of tags by the widget, if set to false the Create tag microflow will be disregarded.
+9. Specify if you want to allow for the creation of tags by the widget, if set to false the Create tag microflow will be disregarded.
-8. Optionally set several styling options in the styling tab.
+10. Optionally set several styling options in the styling tab.

 ## Test project
 A test project is stored at /tests/testProject.